 Incorporating Search and Sales Information in Demand Estimation

-We propose an approach to modeling and estimating discrete choice demand that allows for a large number of zero sale observations, rich unobserved heterogeneity, and endogenous prices.
+We propose a demand estimation method that allows for a large number of zero sale observations, rich unobserved heterogeneity, and endogenous prices.
 We do so by modeling small market sizes through Poisson arrivals.
-Each of these arriving consumers then solves a standard discrete choice problem.
+Each of these arriving consumers solves a standard discrete choice problem.
 We present a Bayesian IV estimation approach that addresses sampling error in product shares and scales well to rich data environments.
-The data requirements are traditional market-level data and measures of consumer search intensity.
+The data requirements are traditional market-level data as well as a measure of market sizes or consumer arrivals.
+After presenting simulation studies, we demonstrate the method in an empirical application of air travel demand.